samSoumyajitD/food_ai/ReadMe.md

-# AI Food Weather Based Recommendation System
+# AI Food Weather-Based Recommendation System

 This project is a web-based application that provides food recommendations based on weather conditions, user preferences (vegetarian, non-vegetarian, or any), and cuisine type.
+Additionally, the app suggests popular restaurants known for specific food items in the user's locality.
 The backend is built with Flask and integrates AI-based recommendation logic, while the frontend is developed using React.

 ---